Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: BOUNDED EXPECTATION OF LABEL ASSIGNMENT

-The algorithm we introduce aims to assign labels to an unlabeled dataset using a limited number of queries to an oracle, which returns the true label to a single data point.
-The algorithm performs a greedy search of the full dataset for \textit{uniform subsets}---subsets for which it is believed that most true labels are the same.
-In the greedy search, we allow two types of operations: \begin{enumerate} \item\textit{query} the oracle to label a data point, \item\textit{split} a dataset into subsets if we believe that a dataset is not uniform. \end{enumerate}
+The algorithm we introduce aims to assign labels to an unlabeled dataset using a limited number of queries to an oracle, or human labeler, which returns the ground-truth label to a single data point.
+We provide pseudocode for \algo in \cref{algorithm}.
 Due to the limited budget of oracle queries, we cannot obtain labels for the entire dataset and must guess the true labels for some data.
+The algorithm searches for \textit{uniform subsets} of data, that is, subsets for which it is believed that most of the ground truth labels are the same.
+We refer to data subsets as nodes $\node_i$ of tree $\tree$.
+At each step of the algorithm, we will take one of two actions toward the goal of finding uniform nodes: \begin{enumerate} \item \textit{Query} the oracle for the label of a data point, or \item\textit{Split} a node into child nodes if we are confident that the child nodes are more uniform than the parent. \end{enumerate}

-Our algorithm decides to \textit{split} a dataset or to \textit{query} the oracle about a single data point based on whichever operation has a higher potential for finding uniform datasets.
-The output of our algorithm is a label assignment.
-Each subset has a majority label.
-We assign this majority label to all unlabeled points within the subset.
+Our algorithm decides to \textit{split} a node or to \textit{query} the oracle for the label of a data point by estimating which action has a higher potential for finding uniform datasets, and is given by Equation \cref{eq:decision}.
+This decision is based on the bounded scores for labeling a new data point \labelcref{eq:boundlabel} or for splitting a dataset \labelcref{eq:boundsplit}.
+These scores represent pessimistic estimates of the expected number of correctly labeled points.
+When our algorithm terminates, we will assign the majority label of each node to the unlabeled data points within the node.
 This label assignment can then be used as input data toward a classification task or as weak supervision.

-This algorithm can be viewed as a procedure that grows a tree, where nodes are subsets of data and leaves are assumed to be the most uniform subsets of data.
-A parent node is ``split'' when it is believed that a set of child nodes has the potential to induce a better label assignment than the parent node. \Cref{alg:alg} contains pseudocode describing the overall algorithm, and we describe its steps in detail in the remainder of this section.